vscosta/yap/docs/md/attributes.md

-@defgroup AttributedVariables Attributed Variables and Co-Routining
+@defgroup   AttributedVariables                 Attributed Variables

+@{

 @ingroup extensions

-@{

 YAP supports attributed variables, originally developed at OFAI by Christian Holzbaur.
 Attributes are a means of declaring that an